FinHub was adapted from AddressBook-Level3 (AB3) created by the SE-EDU initiative.

 2a.
 The user selects an invalid client.

-Use Case: UC16 - Enter application with password
+Use Case: UC16 - Archive client

 MSS